leag/tap-zendesk-sell/README.md

 ## Event Stream

-This tap uses the Zendesk Sell [Sync API](https://developer.zendesk.com/api-reference/sales-crm/sync/introduction/) to create the Event stream. the state is saved in the server, by a device uuid.
+This tap uses the Zendesk Sell [Sync API](https://developer.zendesk.com/api-reference/sales-crm/sync/introduction/) to generate an **Event Stream**.

+The state of a the stream is saved in the server, referenced by a **device_uuid**, this device_uuid is also sent as state for the event stream.

-To do a full table sync of events, you need to change the device_uuid to a new one.
+To do a full table sync of the events stream, you need to generate a new **device_uuid**, this can be done by not setting a **device_uuid** in the config (it autogenerates a new one) or by setting a new **device_uuid**, and not sending any state for the stream.

 ## Copyright and license